A Celebration of American Family Stories

 I had the pleasure to sit down for an hour with author Lee Smith as she shared one entertaining family story after another with me.
 Lee grew up in a coal mining town in the hollers of southwestern Virginia and I appreciate her understanding that what might appear to be a flaw in someone's personality might also be the source of their artistic gift.

-44 Dave Johnson - Father Confronts Church
+44 Dave Johnson - Father Confronts the Church

-April is National Poetry month and we’ll say goodbye with stories today and tomorrow that are told by poets.
+April is National Poetry month and we’ll say goodbye to the month with stories today and tomorrow that are told by poets.
 Our first teller is poet Dave Johnson.
 I met Dave at the annual conference of the American Library Association in Chicago in 2000 and the story he tells is about resisting the temptation to just go along but to stand up and do the right thing when it’s necessary.

-46 Vic Meyers - Two Families
+46 Vic Meyers - My Two Families

 In recognition of the relationship that exists between organized labor and the first of May, I turned to a project I did some years ago called Omaha Voices.
 For this project I worked with a group of juvenile offenders in the Omaha, Nebraska, area teaching them how to do interviews with the “elders” of their community.
 These interviews later aired on Nebraska Public Radio.
-Some of the elders they interviewed included WWII pilots, a ninety-year old former Pullman porter, three generations of firefighters, Holocaust survivors, jazz musicians, and a man named Vic Meyers.
+Some of the elders they interviewed included WWII pilots, a eighty-year old former Pullman porter, three generations of firefighters, Holocaust survivors, jazz musicians, and a man named Vic Meyers.
 Mr. Meyers was in his eighties and had worked for years in the meatpacking industry.
 He had also served as a union organizer and we met for the interview at the regional office of the AFL-CIO in downtown Omaha.
-Given how we are now hearing stories about problems in the meatpacking industry, I wanted to share a few of Mr. Meyer’s recollections about his two families: his biological family who came to America from Romania and his union family and the struggles they went through together.
+Given that we are now hearing stories about problems in the meatpacking industry, I wanted to share a few of Mr. Meyer’s recollections about his two families: his biological family who came to America from Romania and his union family and the struggles they went through together.

-47 Al Dover - Tough Grandfather
+47 Al Dover - My Tough Grandfather

 Here’s a story with a different take on labor unions that involves a revelation about a grandfather who was regarded by his grandchildren as fairly ordinary.
 It is told by Al Dover who at the time I interviewed him was serving as the superior court judge for Nevada County, California.